 Navigation.
 Navigation through the site is straightforward.
 There are two levels of navigation.
 The first level, access to the major sections of the site, is via the titles at the top of each page directly under the Ocean Today banner.
 Pull-down menus provide access to specific parts of each major section.
 The second level is via the right-hand column, or via links found directly on each page.

-Index and Search This Site.
-Link to the site index and the search box appear on every page.
-The Site Index is a complete listing of every page on the site and includes links to each of those pages.
+Site map and Search This Site.
+Link to the site map and the search box appear on every page.
+The Site Map is a complete listing of every major page on the site and includes links to each of those pages.
 Search is a standard word/phrase search capability for all text and documents (pdf, doc) on the site's pages.

 Multimedia Features.
-To view the video stories, users will need Flash or QuickTime software.
-A T-1, cable modem or high-speed broadband Internet connection is highly recommended.
+To view the video stories, users will need any modern browser.
+Downloadable versions are in .mp4 format which can be ready by QuickTime or Windows Media Player software.
+A high-speed Internet connection is highly recommended.
 For users with slower Internet connection speeds, we recommend that text is used to avoid the frustration of waiting for video files to load.
 Please be patient while waiting for the video to download.